 So, how do you prepare yourself for finding work in the Netherlands as an expat?
-Well, let’s start with 10 major things you need to know.
+Well, as someone who has been there, here are 10 major things you need to know. 🏃♂️

 1. Finding a job in the Netherlands is hard

-We’re going to be honest here first and foremost because we’ve all been there:
+I’m going to be honest here first and foremost:

 Is finding a job in the Netherlands hard for international folks?

 Finding a job in the Netherlands as an international can be hard.
-It’s one of the most densely populated countries in Europe.
-Combine that along with a chronic housing shortage and you’ve got a ton of people all frantically looking for homes and jobs.
+Combine this with the fact that it’s one of the most densely populated countries in Europe, and you’ve got a ton of people all frantically looking for jobs.

 Talk to any international in the Netherlands and they’ll all tell you the same — the struggle is real.